 How to Join Pinckard Baptist Church

-At the conclusion of each worship service, Pastor Mike extends an invitation to those seeking a personal relationship with Jesus Christ and/or to those seeking membership at Pinckard.
+At the conclusion of each worship service, Pastor Danny extends an invitation to those seeking a personal relationship with Jesus Christ and/or to those seeking membership at Pinckard.
 Those who desire to respond are asked to do so in one of the following ways: Option 1: During the invitation time, you may walk to the front of the worship center where our pastor will be waiting to assist you.
 Option 2: You can join by meeting with our pastor or one of our church leaders, and sharing your personal testimony of how you came to Christ.
 What are the requirements of Church Membership?
 Membership is open to anyone who has made a profession of faith in Jesus Christ as their Lord and Savior.
 Pinckard receives people into membership in one of four ways depending upon one’s prior experience:

 - You may join by making a public profession of your faith in Jesus Christ as your personal Lord and Savior and as a candidate for baptism.